 Video Memory (VRAM)

-Both these cards support features such as DirectX 12, OpenGL 4.5, Vulkan API, HDCP, Nvidia Ansel, GPU Boost, G-Sync to eliminate screen tearing, multi-GPU SLI support.
+Both these cards support features such as DirectX 12, OpenGL 4.5, Vulkan API, HDCP, Nvidia Ansel, GPU Boost, G-Sync to eliminate screen tearing, and multi-GPU SLI support.
 However, RTX 2080 goes two steps further because it supports Real Time Ray Tracing for creating lifelike shadows and lighting in games, and Deep Learning Super-Sampling (DLSS) which is an AI powered Anti-aliasing technique and offers far better performance compared to traditional Anti-aliasing techniques used by older GPUs and games.
 It must be noted that the game must support Ray Tracing and DLSS for GPU to take advantage of them.
-Also, you will find USB Type-C port on RTX 2080 for VirtalLink to connect virtual reality (VR) headsets directly.
+Also, you will find a USB Type-C port on RTX 2080 for VirtalLink to connect virtual reality (VR) headsets directly.

 Here are some benchmarks of RTX 2080 and GTX 1080 Ti graphics cards in some of the popular AAA games.

-When it comes to power consumption then there is very little to differentiate about because they both have almost similar figures.
+When it comes to power consumption then there is very little to differentiate between because they both have almost similar figures.
 RTX 2080 consumes 225W of power while GTX 1080 Ti does a little more at 250W.
 However, the recommended power supply for RTX 2080 is a bit higher at 650W while for GTX 1080 Ti it is 600W.
 This is because RTX 2080 can reach a higher boost clock compared to GTX 1080 Ti during auto-overclocking.

 Price & Availability

 Founders edition of RTX 2080 costs $799 MSRP while that of GTX 1080 Ti at $699 MSRP.
-Here, we can clearly see a price difference of $100 and you can even find an aftermarket GTX 1080 Ti under $600.
+Here, we can clearly see a price difference of $100 and you can even find an aftermarket GTX 1080 Ti for under $600.
 However, RTX 2080 has availability issues and most of the aftermarket variants of this card are well over 800 dollars.
 You can check the current prices of both these cards from different graphics card manufacturers by going to the links given below.

 RTX 2080 and GTX 1080 Specifications